fast-af/developer-portal-starter/developer-portal/for-developers/woocommerce/pre-install/sign-up-as-a-seller.md

 ---
 title: "Fast WooCommerce Docs: Onboard as a Seller"
-description: Getting Started with Fast on Woocommerce!
+description: Getting Started with Fast on WooCommerce!
 Onboard as a Seller
-keywords: Fast Woocommerce onboarding
+keywords: Fast WooCommerce onboarding
 redirectFrom:
   - /developer-portal/sign-up-with-woocommerce/
   - /developer-portal/Sign-Up-with-WooCommerce/